 Reaching mainland Asia meant I needed to start thinking about what I was going to do for a trek in Nepal.

 April, the second-best time to go in terms of weather, was quickly approaching.

-Initially, I had my mind set on a 3-week trek of the Annapurna Circuit.
+Initially, I had my mindset on a three-week trek of the Annapurna Circuit.

-I remembered the Australian girl I met on my Singapore flight and checked out the Nepal treks offered by Intrepid Travel.
+I remembered the Australian girl I met on my Singapore flight and checked out the Nepal treks offered by international tour companies.

-The Annapurna Circuit wouldn't be an option through them, though the Everest Base Camp trek (EBC) would fit with my timing, and still had slots available.
+The Annapurna Circuit wouldn't be an option, though the Everest Base Camp trek (EBC) would fit with my timing, and still had slots available.

 In the end, I realized I wasn't going to have any fun in the month leading up to the trek if I committed and paid for an experience I'd worry about constantly.

 At some point, I updated my TravBuddy profile to indicate my intent to trek in Nepal.

-A day or two later, Gela from The Netherlands contacted me, and we began to discuss a 2-week trek through the Annapurna Sanctuary using a locally hired guide and/or porter.
+A day or two later, Gela from The Netherlands contacted me, and we began to discuss a two-week trek through the Annapurna Sanctuary using a locally hired guide and/or porter.